 Why We Include Nature Study and Journaling in our Homeschool

 Your children will only have one childhood.
 Let’s make it one of exploration and wonder at the world around them.
 One way we encourage this in our home is by including nature study.
-Here are six reasons to include nature study and nature journaling in your child’s education.
+Here are five reasons to include nature study and nature journaling in your child’s education.

 1. Studying nature teaches our children more about their Creator.